Discovering gravitationally lensed gravitational waves: predicted rates, candidate selection, and localization with the Vera Rubin Observatory: Introduction

 Gravitational waves (GWs) are magnified, deflected, and delayed as they traverse gravitational fields, just like the more familiar gravitational lensing of light from distant galaxies and quasars \citep{Ohanian1974,Wang1996,Nakamura1998}, pointing to exciting opportunities to detect multiple gravitationally magnified images of a distant GW source.
 Detection of gravitationally lensed GWs will be the first opportunity to combine these two pillars of Einstein's General Relativity in a single experiment, leading to novel tests of General Relativity and general metric gravity theories \citep[e.g.][]{Mukherjee2020weak,Mukherjee2020galaxy,Goyal2021,Finke2021}, measurements of the Hubble constant and tests of the Friedmann-LeMa\^itre-Robertson-Walker metric \citep[e.g.][]{Sereno2011,Liao2017,Cao2019,Li2019,Hannuksela2020,Hou2020}, testing the speed of GW propagation \citep[e.g.][]{Baker2017,Collett2017,Fan2017}, and constraints on intermediate mass black holes (BH) and primordial BHs via their microlensing signal \citep{Lai2018,Diego2020,Oguri2020,Wang2021,Urrutia2022}.
 These studies set a broad expectation that gravitationally lensed GWs is the science of the late 2030s and 2040s when the 3rd generation of GW detectors will begin operations, generally focus on lensed binary black hole (BH-BH) mergers over lensed binary neutron star (NS-NS) mergers, and tend to assume that the only relevant population of lenses is massive early-type galaxies.
 We discuss these three themes in turn below.

-In the more familiar realm of gravitational lensing of electromagnetic radiation, early detections of gravitationally lensed high redshift galaxies, some of which were the redshift record breakers of their day \citep[e.g.][]{Soucail87a,Lynds1989,Mellier91,Franx97,Ellis01,Kneib04b}, pre-dated systematic studies of large samples of lensed galaxies by several decades \citep[e.g.][]{Atek2015,McLeod2016,Ishigaki2018,Bhatawdekar2019}.
-The detection and early science of gravitationally lensed GWs therefore resonates with the status of lensed high redshift galaxies in the mid-1980s and detection of lensed quasars a little earlier than that \citep{Walsh1979} -- i.e.\ the years leading up to the first detection.
-Systematic study of large samples of lensed GWs with next generation GW instruments in the 2030s and 2040s will resemble the status of lensed galaxy and lensed quasar studies of the last decade.
-This is underlined by the growing suite of predictions that are consistent with a rate of detection of lensed GWs of around one per year in the coming years \citep{Oguri2018,Oguri2019,Li2018,Ng2018,Smith2019lsst,Wierda2021,Xu2022}.
-In a similar vein to the advent of charge coupled devices (CCDs) in optical astronomy in the 1980s, several groups have been considering whether any of the gravitationally lensed GWs detected by current GW instruments are lensed \citep[e.g.][]{Smith2018,Smith2019,Hannuksela2019,Singer2019,Dai2020,GW190521prop,McIsaac2020,Liu2021,LVlens2021,Diego2021,Bianconi2022,Broadhurst2022}.
-In turn this is motivating development of the techniques required to identify candidate lensed GWs in the datastreams available in the 2020s and to test the lensing hypothesis \citep[e.g.][]{Oguri2018,Li2018,Ng2018,Smith2019lsst,Hannuksela2020,Robertson2020,Ryczanowski2020,Ryczanowski2022,Wempe2022,Wierda2021,Xu2022,Yang2022}.
+In the more familiar realm of gravitational lensing of electromagnetic (EM) radiation, early detections of gravitationally lensed high redshift galaxies, some of which were the redshift record breakers of their day \citep[e.g.][]{Soucail87a,Lynds1989,Mellier91,Franx97,Ellis01,Kneib04b}, pre-dated systematic studies of large samples of lensed galaxies by several decades \citep[e.g.][]{Atek2015,McLeod2016,Ishigaki2018,Bhatawdekar2019}. {Current progress towards} the first detection and early science of gravitationally lensed GWs therefore resonates with the status of lensed high redshift galaxies in the mid-1980s and detection of lensed quasars a little earlier than that \citep{Walsh1979} -- i.e.\ the years leading up to the first detection. {Likewise,} systematic study of large samples of lensed GWs with next generation GW instruments in the 2030s and 2040s will resemble the status of lensed galaxy and lensed quasar studies of the last decade.